hacss/hacss/README.md

 [acss.io Reference page](http://acss.io/reference.html) are applicable to Hacss as well.

-Hacss may be a better option than Atomizer for non-basic use cases:
+Hacss may be a better option than Atomizer for non-basic use cases for a few
+reasons:

 1. Simpler configuration model.
 Hacss combines ["rules"](https://github.com/acss-io/atomizer/blob/master/src/rules.js)